 Browser Extensions

 The most common approach.
-Install in Chrome, open Depop's website, and the extension adds automation controls.
-You can watch what's happening, which is reassuring.
+Install in Chrome, open Depop's website, and the extension adds automation controls directly in your browser — you can watch exactly what's happening, which matters when you're trusting a tool with your account.

-Pricing ranges from free (with limited refreshes per day) to $15-80/month depending on features.
-Free tiers typically cap you at 100 refreshes per day, which works for small shops but isn't enough for serious sellers.
+Pricing ranges from free (capped at around 100 refreshes per day) to $15-80/month for full features.
+Free tiers work fine for small shops but fall short for sellers refreshing 150+ listings daily.

 What to Look For